This tool will let you have multiple configuration sets of the following files:

 This will allow you to easily setup jAlbum to run with different projects in your 'Recent projects' list,

-have different default settings - both jAlbum and skin specific, and manage multiple web sites independently.
+have different skin specific default settings, and manage multiple web sites independently.

 Before using the tool you should make a backup of the above files, after using it you should also keep backup copies of any configuration sets you make.